A Copenhagen Energy company

 Fishing, Tourism and Offshore Wind

-Working with local fishing and tourism activities
+Co-existing with local fishing activities

 Approvals